reduxframework/docs/docs/configuration/global_arguments.md

 **Default**: `<p>This is the sidebar content, HTML is allowed.</p>`

-This argument sets the text that appears on the left-hand side of the help dropdown, at the top of the option panel page.
+Set the text that appears on the left-hand side of the help dropdown at the top of the option panel page.
 HTML is permitted.
 Any text passed should be surrounded by the `<p>` paragraph tags.

 **Example:**
 ```php